+Want to make a difference in a young person’s life today?
+Join Break the Cycle as a volunteer!
 Our volunteer program engages young people and adults in furthering our mission, as well as creating opportunities for leadership, activism, skill building and fundraising.
 Email us at [email protected] with any questions.
-Join Break the Cycle as a volunteer with one of the following opportunities.

-Do you enjoy working with youth?
-Want to gain skills that will look great on your résumé?
-Join Break the Cycle’s Peer Education Program in LA!
-As a Peer Educator, you will conduct classroom presentations to youth ages 12 to 24 in Los Angeles County on dating violence and healthy relationships.
+Peer Educators conduct classroom presentations to youth ages 12 to 24 in on dating abuse and healthy relationships.
 We train Peer Educators to present our Healthy Relationships 101 workshops, conduct basic data entry for program tracking and participate in future opportunities to assist with help services.
 Peer Educators must have strong verbal and presentation skills, reliable transportation (including a valid driver license and proof of insurance) and be willing to submit to a background check and TB test.

 Responsibilities vary and may include: